By Abby Vinas

 Can Over-Exfoliating Cause Breakouts?

 Those who struggle with acne often turn to exfoliation to help unclog pores and reduce breakouts.
 Getting rid of as many dead skin cells as possible and smoothing out texture is good for improving your complexion, right?
-Regulation exfoliation does benefit acne-prone skin, however, over-exfoliation can actually contribute to breakouts.
+Regular exfoliation does benefit acne-prone skin, however, over-exfoliation can actually contribute to breakouts.
 What you don’t want is to irritate skin that’s already inflamed, which will only worsen the inflammation and cause new breakouts instead of prevent them.
 If you find yourself in that situation, we’re happy to tell you that you’re in the right place.